Is QuStream publicly traded?

 As mentioned on the What Is QuStream page, QuStream relies on a decentralized network of nodes distributed around the world.
 Decentralized networks are a mechanism that have supported the creation and security of blockchains like Bitcoin and Ethereum, and QuStream adopted this model as well.

 This means that there is a QuStream utility token, called QST, which is currently bought and sold on the Solana crypto network.
-When QuStream gets paid by its customers it takes a portion of those earnings and buys the QST token to pay the node operators, so unlike other crypto projects the token is regularly supported by a direct influx of value from outside the network.
+When QuStream gets paid by its customers it takes a portion of those earnings and buys the QST token to pay the node operators, so unlike most crypto projects the token is regularly supported by a direct influx of value from outside the network.
+(Running nodes is likely to be a high-revenue proposition in itself.
+Learn more on the Node Revenue page.)

 Where to Buy the QST token